Board of Directors

 Mohamed Mansour is an international banker, having completed two-to-three year work assignments in Dubai, Athens, Istanbul, and currently New York.
 He received a Bachelor of Commerce in Finance from McGill University in Montreal (having completed a year-long exchange program with Sciences Po in Paris) and subsequently completed his MBA degree at IE Business School in Madrid (during which he completed exchanges with Dartmouth College and Insper in Sao Paolo).
 Before joining the bank, Mo worked for a micro-finance organization in Alexandria, Egypt where he prepared and presented research reports to measure the impact assessment of Micro Finance Institutions on the users of these micro-loans and their families.
 More recently he achieved certification in Climate and Renewable Energy Finance from the Frankfurt School of Finance and Management in collaboration with the United Nations Environment Program (UNEP) and has written a peer-reviewed research article for Global Policy Journal on the topic of Financing Energy Efficiency and Renewable Energy Projects in Egypt.
 He has a strong interest in refugee advocacy, particularly in the space of climate refugees and environmental migrants.

-Deniz is a graduate of the University of Chicago, where she received a B.A. in Anthropology.
-She previously interned at the Helsinki Citizens Assembly – Refugee Advocacy and Support Program based in Istanbul.
-In the summer of 2010, she interned with the Association Africaine de Défense des Droits de l’Homme, a human rights NGO based in Kinshasa, DRC.
-Deniz worked as International Programs Assistant for Global Initiative for Sexuality and Human Rights at the Heartland Alliance, based in Chicago, focusing on projects regarding LGBTI rights, gender-based violence, asylum and refugee rights in Turkey and the Middle East.
-She worked for the International Catholic Migration Commission, which runs the U.S. State Department funded Regional Resettlement Support Center in Turkey and the Middle East in Istanbul, Turkey, with missions to Kuwait and United Arab Emirates, as a caseworker from 2013-2015.
-Deniz is currently pursuing a Masters in Public Health with a Certificate in Public Health and Humanitarian Assistance at Columbia University Mailman School of Public Health.
+Deniz is currently working as a humanitarian affairs officer for Médecins Sans Frontières/Doctors Without Borders.
+She has extensive experience in the field of humanitarian aid and migration.
+She previously interned with the Helsinki Citizens Assembly – Refugee Advocacy and Support Program based in Istanbul and with the Association Africaine de Défense des Droits de l’Homme, a human rights NGO based in Kinshasa, DRC.
+Deniz also previously worked as International Programs Assistant for Global Initiative for Sexuality and Human Rights at the Heartland Alliance, based in Chicago, focusing on projects regarding LGBTI rights, gender-based violence, asylum and refugee rights in Turkey and the Middle East.
+From 2013-2015 she worked for the International Catholic Migration Commission , which runs the U.S. State Department funded Regional Resettlement Support Center in Turkey and the Middle East in Istanbul, Turkey, participating in missions to Kuwait and the United Arab Emirates.
+Deniz holds a B.A. in Anthropology from the University of Chicago, and a Masters in Public Health with a Certificate in Public Health and Humanitarian Assistance from the Columbia University Mailman School of Public Health.

 International displacement has been intimately woven into Leila’s family story since the time of her birth, giving her a richly personal understanding of both the hopes and challenges that come with global migration.
 Leila first joined the RSN Board with a professional background in law, migration and policy.
 She has worked vigorously on refugee protection and legal matters with the United Nations Refugee Agency – UNHCR in the Middle East, Washington, D.C., and in New York.
 Leila also contributed to appeals of Refugee Status Determination rejections as a legal fellow in Istanbul with the Refugee Advocacy Support Program of the Helsinki Citizens Assembly; and wrote international country updates for the 2008 World Refugee Survey, as a refugee protection researcher and writer for the U.S. Committee for Refugees and Immigrants (USCRI) in Washington, DC.
 Leila worked on U.S. Immigration matters domestically in both the private sector at a Manhattan law firm, and in the public sector for the largest property service workers’ labor union in the U.S.